sassoftware/sasoptpy/doc/guide/sessions.rst

 A :class:`swat.cas.connection.CAS` session is needed to solve optimization problems with *sasoptpy* using SAS Viya OR solvers.
-See SAS documentation to learn more about CAS sessions and SAS Viya.
+See the SAS documentation to learn more about CAS sessions and SAS Viya.

 A sample CAS Session can be created using the following commands.